AI-LLM/AnonymizedGPT/README.md

-# WASM Tokenizers Example

-## What is it?

-A small, very simple, example to showcase how you can use [Huggingface Tokenizers](https://github.com/huggingface/tokenizers) in the browser with JS code.
+# BERT inference with ONNX Web Runtime and WASM port of [Huggingface Tokenizers](https://github.com/huggingface/tokenizers) in the browser with JS code.

 ## Requirements